kiwi0fruit/ultimate-question/articles/db.md

 Hence, it's a relatively simple model that generates complex structures.
 This assumption may even facilitate the discovery of the first OEE model (or may not).
 But I digress.
 Within the framework of the cosmogonic myth, we will simply believe that the universe is described by such simplest OEE model.

 Let's note what properties of the OEE model can be confidently assumed.
-Obviously it obeys the postulates of the natural selection: individuals and (are?) environment aka ontology, reproduction aka doubling, heredity, variation aka random, selection aka death.
+Obviously it obeys the postulates of the natural selection: individuals and (are?) environment (aka ontology), reproduction (aka doubling), heredity, variation (aka random), selection (aka death).
 In more details:

 * Population of individuals and (are?) the environment.
 The individuals themselves are part of the environment for other individuals.
 * Reproduction: each individual has a potential to reproduce itself.
 At least it has a potential to double the number of approximate copies of itself.